How do chickens sleep? Most chicken raisers want to know this. If you are worried about your chicken’s sleeping pattern, you are in the right place.

 Like humans and other animals, chickens have their ways of sleeping.
 If you know how chickens sleep, you can learn a lot about their habits and health in general.

-Chickens don’t sleep like humans, who sleep for long at night.
+Chickens don’t sleep like humans, who sleep for long periods at night.
 Instead, they sleep in short episodes.
-Chickens are called polyphasic sleepers because they take short naps throughout the day instead of sleeping for a long time at night.
+Chickens are called polyphasic sleepers because they take short naps throughout the day, rather than sleeping for an extended period at night.

 Most of the time, chickens roost at night when it is dark.
 Since they are awake during the day, they are busier and look for safe places to sleep at night.